pivot-access-ltd/bma-offline-docs/src/what-is-new-with-maas-5292.md

 <h3 id="heading--ibm-z-dpm">IBM Z DPM partition support</h3>

 IBM Z14 GA2 (LinuxOne II) and above mainframe partitions are supported in MAAS 3.0.
-Note that partitions (LPARS) must pre-configured and use qeth-based network devices (use HyperV sockets and properly-defined storage groupslike Hipersockets or OSA adapters) and properly-defined (FCP) storage groups..
+Note that partitions (LPARS) must pre-configured and use qeth-based network devices (use HyperV sockets and properly-defined storage groups like Hipersockets or OSA adaptors) and properly-defined (FCP) storage groups..
 IBM Z DPM Partitions can be added as a chassis, which allows you to add all partitions at once.

 <h3 id="heading--proxmox-support">Proxmox support</h3>